MinghuiChen43/awesome-deep-phenomena/README.md

 - On the Information Bottleneck Theory of Deep Learning. [[paper]](https://openreview.net/forum?id=ry_WPG-A-) [[code]](https://github.com/artemyk/ibsgd/tree/iclr2018)
   - Andrew Michael Saxe, Yamini Bansal, Joel Dapello, Madhu Advani, Artemy Kolchinsky, Brendan Daniel Tracey, David Daniel Cox. *ICLR 2018*
   - Digest: This submission explores [recent theoretical work](https://arxiv.org/abs/1703.00810) by Shwartz-Ziv and Tishby on explaining the generalization ability of deep networks.
 The paper gives counter-examples that suggest aspects of the theory might not be relevant for all neural networks.
+- The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks. [[paper]](https://arxiv.org/abs/1803.03635) [[code]](https://github.com/google-research/lottery-ticket-hypothesis)
+  - Jonathan Frankle, Michael Carbin *ICLR 2019*
+  - Digest: We find that a standard pruning technique naturally uncovers subnetworks whose initializations made them capable of training effectively.
+Based on these results, we articulate the "lottery ticket hypothesis:" dense, randomly-initialized, feed-forward networks contain subnetworks ("winning tickets") that - when trained in isolation - reach test accuracy comparable to the original network in a similar number of iterations.
+- Sensitivity and Generalization in Neural Networks: an Empirical Study. [[paper]](https://arxiv.org/abs/1802.08760)
+  - Roman Novak, Yasaman Bahri, Daniel A. Abolafia, Jeffrey Pennington, Jascha Sohl-Dickstein. *ICLR 2018*
+  - Digest: In this work, we investigate this tension between complexity and generalization through an extensive empirical exploration of two natural metrics of complexity related to sensitivity to input perturbations.
+We find that trained neural networks are more robust to input perturbations in the vicinity of the training data manifold, as measured by the norm of the input-output Jacobian of the network, and that it correlates well with generalization.